 Ermoupoli is the elegant capital of Syros island in Greece.
 This travel guide on what to do in Ermoupoli will help you plan the perfect sightseeing itinerary!

-Ermoupoli is the elegant capital of Syros, famous for its regal looking buildings and neoclassical architecture.
+Ermoupoli is the main town on the Greek island of Syros, and is famous for its regal looking buildings and neoclassical architecture.
 Whether you're visiting Ermoupoli for just a day on a cruise ship, or staying for a week, this look at things to do in Ermoupoli will help you plan what to see and do.

-The beautiful town of Ermoupoli is not only the capital of Syros, but also the administrative capital of all the Cycladic islands.
+The beautiful town of Ermoupoli is not only the capital of Syros, but also the administrative capital of all the Cycladic islands of Greece.

 Founded during the Greek Revolution in the 1820s, it was for a time the main industrial and commercial center of the fledgling Greek state.

 As Greece developed, Ermoupoli's importance declined, but not before numerous neoclassical buildings were designed and built.